The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 - Bat Family Crossover: Trope Namer.

-- Charles Atlas Superpower: Batman has had massive training for more than a decade to prepare for his war on crime.
-He has also given massive training to all of his proteges.
+- Charles Atlas Superpower: Batman has had intense training for more than a decade to prepare for his war on crime.
+He has also given nearly equally intense training to all of his proteges.

 - Combat Pragmatist: As Batman once said, it's not fighting unfair, it's winning.

 - Crazy-Prepared: It's how they're able to keep up with their superpowered colleagues.

 - Does Not Like Guns: Except for Damian, who's been trained from birth to use them, but he comes to abide by this rule of the Bat-family while with Dick.
 Jason and Kate Kane are also exempt.

 - Dick carries a gun during his time with the Bludhaven police, but he doesn't use them as a vigilante.

 - Dysfunction Junction: See their individual sections.
 The DC Universe seems to have a compulsion against giving any of the Batfamily a happy life.

 - It's an explicit editorial mandate (with the New 52, at least) that no DC hero may have a happy personal life or be married.
 It has also been mandated that members of the Bat Family have to have miserable personal lives.